GerHobbelt/sqlite-amalgamation/README.md

 | SQLITE_OMIT_SHARED_CACHE           |
 | SQLITE_USE_ALLOCA                  |

-all compile-time options will go into `sqlite3_config.h`, you may use this file to check these options when building your application.
+all compile-time options will go into `sqlite_cfg.h`, you may use this file to check these options when building your application.

 the SQLite3 shell (executable) is disabled by default, to build it just